The Best Hallowe’en Ever

 “Oh I know what that means” said Jasper, “Laika is the name of the dog the Soviets have put into space now orbiting the earth.
 It has been reported in The Herald, but what has it got to do with Hilda I mean the Guy and if that isn’t Hilda, in the Man trap where is she?”

-“Good question Mr Wylie, but we have arrested a woman who, despite not doing a lot on the damp dusting front has not have committed a murder.”
+“Good question Mr Wylie, but we have arrested a woman who, despite not doing a lot on the damp dusting front, has not committed a murder.”

 “Well she might have” said Lady Pentland-Firth, “she looks capable of pretty much anything if you ask me.”